NathanielKBlan/Assignments/Assignments/README.md

 # Assignments
-Assignments for AP Computer Science
+Assignments for AP Computer Science. (some code not in full version, fixing bugs).

 # How to use
 ## SimpleCalculator